 Reading travel blogs on other people’s trips will also prepare you for things such as the French custom of everything closing from noon until 2pm.

 Before we knew it, June was here and it was time to meet at Munich airport to load the minibus and head off on our adventure.
 Hopefully the brief outline of the itinerary we chose will give you some inspiration when planning your trip.

 Driving time: 4 hours 30 minutes

 What we would do differently next time: Plan to visit Freiburg Monday to Saturday.
 Everything is closed on Sunday

 The first leg of our trip took us on a four hour drive from Munich through Bavaria into the Black Forest to a spa resort hotel outside Freiburg.
 Here we spent two days walking through the cool pine forests, exploring the medieval city of Freiburg, eating ice cream in the town squares and hiking up the hill to Schlossberg.

 Freiburg to Dijon

-Leaving the Black Forest behind us, we drove from Germany to France, over the border into the Burgundy region , with great excitement as the road signs announced the fact that we were finally “En Francais”.
+Leaving the Black Forest behind us, we drove from Germany to France and the Burgundy region , There was great excitement as the road signs announced the fact that we were finally “En Francais”.

-Our three hour journey took us through Mulhouse with a stop at a large car museum, where my nephew attempted to photograph every vehicle in the building, from horse drawn carriages to modern race cars.
+Our three hour journey took us through Mulhouse with a stop at a large car museum,.
+Here our nephew attempted to photograph every vehicle in the building, from horse drawn carriages to modern race cars.